 In Daniel Craig’s first outing as suave spy James Bond, Prague acts as a stand-in for many other destinations.
 A chase scene, set in Miami Airport, was partially filmed in the international airport, Ruzyne.
 Another scene stars Judi Dench as M walking through Strahov Monastery, which stands in for the British House of Commons.
 Perhaps most notably, the scene where Bond walks down the stairs in the grand Venetian hotel he’s staying in with Vesper was actually filmed inside Prague National Museum.

-This movie about a magician (Edward Norton) and the woman he loves uses Prague as a stand-in for 19th-century Vienna.
-It is a very successful replacement, as many of Prague’s landmarks wouldn’t look out of place in Austria.
-Prague Castle plays a big role in the film, but so does the Divadlo na Vinohradech (a beautiful theater in the heart of Prague where Norton’s character performs).
-In addition, the film uses the town of Tábor and special locations in centuries-old Cesky Krumlov to showcase a mix of magnificent scenery.
+Prague stands in as a mesmerising substitute for 19th-century Vienna in this film, which features Edward Norton as the eponymous magician.
+It is a very successful replacement, as much of Prague’s architecture has remained untouched since that period.
+Prague Castle features prominently in the film, as does the Divadlo na Vinohradech, a beautiful theatre in the heart of the city where Norton’s character performs.
+In addition, the film uses the town of Tábor and special locations in fairytale village Cesky Krumlov to showcase a mix of magnificent Czech scenery.

 One of the most acclaimed movies filmed in Prague, this Oscar-winning film about the life of Mozart uses the capital as a replacement for 18th-century Vienna.
 Two of the most notable sets used are the Old Town Square and the Estates Theatre, where all of Mozart’s performances are filmed.
 The scenes that are set in the Emperor’s Palace actually filmed at the Archbishop’s Palace on Hradcanske Square.
 The film stars many of the opulent palaces and magnificent buildings around Prague, from the Kromeriz Palace and its gardens to Maltese Square.